 Print Temperature Range: 180°C – 230°C

-PLA filament has the ability to degrade into inoffensive lactic acid in the body and due to this property, it is used in medical suturing and surgical implants.
+This filament has the ability to degrade into inoffensive lactic acid in the body and due to this property, it is used in medical suturing and surgical implants.
 Surgically implanted screws, pins, rods or mesh naturally breaks down in the body within 6 months to 2 years.

 - Works well for beginners